markjacksonfishing/markyjackson-taulia/README.md

 Finally, I get great joy out of mentoring and am a [mentoring lead within the Kubernetes project](https://github.com/kubernetes/community/blob/master/mentoring/OWNERS#L6) as well as a [Kubernetes Outreachy coordinator for the Kubernetes project](https://www.outreachy.org/communities/cfp/kubernetes/).

 I love making people smile and believe in the power of open source.
-You can find me on [twitter at](https://twitter.com/markyjackson5) and on [LinkedIn at](https://www.linkedin.com/in/marky-jackson/)
+You can find me on [Twitter at](https://twitter.com/markyjackson5) and on [LinkedIn at](https://www.linkedin.com/in/marky-jackson/)